Mendel Khatayevich

 Mendel Markovich Khatayevich (Мендель Маркович Хатаевич; 3 October 1893 - 30 October 1937) was a Soviet politician. was Second Secretary of the Communist Party (Bolsheviks) of Ukraine.
 He was one of the main organizers of collectivization in the Ukrainian Soviet Socialist Republic, which caused the death by starvation of millions of people.

 Born in Gomel (in present-day Belarus) in 1893, the son of a merchant.
 Khatayevich joined the Bolshevik faction of the Russian Social Democratic Labour Party in 1913.
 Arrested in 1914, he was exiled to Angara.
 Released from exile by the February Revolution, he returned to Gomel, but in 1918, was transferred to Samara, where he was taken prisoner by anti-Bolshevik troops, and tortured so badly that his right hand was paralysed, but he survived and was rescued when the city was recaptured by the Red Army.
 From November 1918, he held a succession of party posts in Gomel, Odesa, Moscow, and the Tatar Republic.
 In 1930, he was elected a member of the Central Committee of the Communist Party of the Soviet Union.

+Khatayevich was the regional secretary of the Communist Party in the Central Volga Region from 1928 until 1932, and therefore throughout most of the period of collectivisation.
+In January 1930, Khatayevich created a 'combat headquarters' to direct the suppression of peasants who resisted being forced to hand their land and livestock over to the collective farms.
+On 20 January, the regional party committee ordered the OGPU to be ready to deport up to 10,000 "kulaks" (wealthy peasants) and their families.
+The following day, he applied to the Central Committee for permission to have 3,000 peasants arrested.
+On 29 January, a meeting of local officials decided to increase that number to 5,000, and to evict 15,000 families.
+These measures provoked civil war in the region, with the Red Army having to be deployed to round up peasants, and party members having to be armed.
+This caused alarm in Moscow.
+On 31 January, Joseph Stalin, sent Khateyevich a telegram warning that "Your haste on the kulak issue has nothing to do with party policy, What you're dealing with is naked dispossession of the kulaks in the worst form."
+Khatayevich replied the following day saying that "We cannot suspend the arrest of kulak-White Guard activists, as it is almost complete".